Bickleton, WA

 3 people

-As of 2023, 3.09% of Bickleton, WA residents (3 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 3.09% of Bickleton, WA residents (3 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Bickleton, WA was 0%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Bickleton, WA compared to that of it's neighboring and parent geographies.